Skip to content

 What Are Custom Patterns?

-Custom patterns are rules you create to tell Redactorr: "This format is sensitive in our organization, please detect it."
+Custom patterns are rules you create to tell Redactorr: "This format is sensitive in our organisation, please detect it."

 Examples: